 I’m a PhD candidate with the QAECO lab at the University of Melbourne.
 My research centres on modelling species interactions and population dynamics, primarily through the lens of predator ecology, invasive animal management and native mammal conservation.
-More broadly, I’m interested in practical, quantitative methods for wildlife monitoring and conservation decision-making.
-Open science and Indigenous knowledge are a key part of that vision too.
+More broadly, I’m interested in open, practical, quantitative methods for wildlife monitoring and conservation decision-making.

 I pay respect to the traditional custodians of the lands where I live and work - the Wurundjeri, Gunditjmara & Gadabanut.